isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1400.md

 **Description**

 Sage 300 is a business accounting software that provides accounting software for small to large sized companies with a customizable, cost-efficient, and highly adaptable enterprise resource planning solution for finance and operations.
-It connects the most important aspects of companies' growing business, including financials, operations and inventory, project and vendor management.
+It connects the most important aspects of companies’ growing business, including financials, operations and inventory, project and vendor management.

 ## Solution Packages Option(s)